Monday, November 30, 2009

 The body shape is superficially similar to the cyprinids, although it is distinguished by having the adipose fin of salmonids.
 The body is slender and nearly cylindrical in cross section, generally silver with a dusky olive green shade dorsally.
 The short head has a small mouth underneath the snout.

 It is a fish of mountain streams and lakes, favoring clear cold water and large deep pools of at least a meter depth; the Lake Tahoe population lives just above the bottom in deeper water.
 Mountain whitefish are bottom feeders, stirring up the substrate with pectoral and tail fins to expose insect larvae and other invertebrates, including snails, crayfish, and amphipods.
 Their main feeding time is in the evening, but they will also take drifting prey during the day.
-The mountain whitefish frequently feeds in the lower strata of streams, but populations may rise to the surface to prey on hatching insects, including mayfli
+The mountain whitefish frequently feeds in the lower strata of streams, but populations may rise to the surface to prey on hatching insects, including mayflies.

 Perhaps if more anglers knew the importance of this fish species to the water they inhabit, there would be greater respect and understand for the entire ecosystem.